 Here is a list of 7 TED talks you have to watch about behaviour, data analytics, predictive analytics, data visualization, big data, insights, open data, international aid and open source government.

-Here is a list of top 7 TED talks you have to watch about behaviour, data analytics, predictive analytics, data visualization, big data, insights, open data, international aid and open source government.
 Some inspiration and interesting examples around improving data flows and using data optimisation, machine learning, data discovery and artificial intelligence for better technology and services for people.

 1. Why we make bad decisions | Dan Gilbert